Gospel of John: Christology

-Scholars agree that while the Gospel of John clearly regards Jesus as divine, it just as clearly subordinates him to the one God.
-Joseph Ratzinger highlights the link of the Gospel with the Old Testament, while according to James Dunn, this Christology does not describe a subordinationist relation but rather the authority and validity of the Son's "revelation" of the Father, the continuity between the Father and the Son.
-Dunn sees this as intended to serve the Logos Christology, while others (e.g., Andrew Loke) see it as connected to John's incarnation theme.
-James Barker argues that important aspects of Trinitarianism are present in the New Testament and that an economic Trinity "stood ready-made in the Gospel of John."
-Larry Hurtado argues that while the developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, they possess a triadic understanding of God and contain a number of Trinitarian formulas.
-John's "high Christology" depicts Jesus as divine and preexistent, defends him against Jewish claims that he was "making himself equal to God", and talks openly about his divine role and echoing Yahweh's "I Am that I Am" with seven "I Am" declarations of his own.
+The Gospel of John contains some of the clearest identifications of Jesus with God in the New Testament; while Jesus is subordinate to God at times, the author also indicates that Jesus and God are somehow one.
+The prologue identifies Jesus as the Logos (Word) and identifies the Word as "God", and in the gospel while not being God the Father, Jesus is like the Father and claims the same powers and abilities as God.
+In Ancient Greek philosophy, the term logos referred to the principle of cosmic reason.
+In this sense, it was similar to the Hebrew concept of Wisdom, God's companion and intimate helper in creation.
+Pope Benedict XVI highlights a connection that this Gospel has with the Old Testament.
+According to James Dunn, this Christology does not describe a subordinationist relation but rather the authority and validity of the Son's "revelation" of the Father, the continuity between the Father and the Son; to Dunn, this is intended to serve the Logos Christology.
+Others (e.g., Andrew Loke) view it as connected to the theme of incarnation found within the Gospel.
+James Barker maintains that important aspects of Trinitarianism are present within the New Testament and that an economic Trinity "stood ready-made in the Gospel of John," and Larry Hurtado likewise argues that the books of the New Testament possess a triadic understanding of God and contain a number of Trinitarian formulas, despite not including any explicit references to the developed doctrine.

+The high Christology of this Gospel depicts Jesus as divine and pre-existent, speaking openly regarding his role, and echoing the "I Am that I Am" of Yahweh with seven "I Am" declarations of his own.
 (Note: The declarations are: